-Most tourist resorts are located next to Sal Rei and most of them are managed by some of the largest hotel brands in the world.
-Walk the extra mile and you’ll stumble upon the legendary morabeza, the Cape Verdean hospitality.
+Most tourist resorts are located next to Sal Rei and managed by some of the largest hotel brands in the world.
+Walk the extra mile and you’ll stumble upon the legendary morabeza, the Cape Verdean hospitality!

 Where to stay for Sustainable Cape Verde Holidays in Boa Vista

 Luckily, there are still plenty of smaller hotels in Boa Vista that are managed by local families.
-If you are looking for a warm welcome and learning about the kriollo culture, staying at a smaller hotel is one of the best ways to do so.
+If you’re looking for a warm welcome and learning about the Creole culture, staying at a smaller hotel is one of the best ways to do so.

 Spingueira Ecolodge *** is a pioneer when it comes to sustainable hotels in Boa Vista and has excellent reviews.